World Dairy Commodity Prices to the 3rd of September 2010

-Analysis: July 2010 - Under revision
+Analysis: Under revision

 A range of predominately NZ dairy industry price and volume information is provided here with regular updates and periodic analysis.
 Regardless, the NZ dairy industry remains informationally and analytically deprived.

-A new section has been added reflecting on speculation by Fonterra of NZ dairy industry payouts in excess of $8.00 per Kg of milk solids in the approaching 2010-2011 season.
+A section has been added reflecting on speculation by Fonterra of NZ dairy industry payouts in excess of $8.00 per Kg of milk solids in the approaching 2010-2011 season.

 United States Department of Agriculture (USDA) data on international commodity prices are graphed and supported by market comment at the end of the analysis.
 This comment may be of particular importance:

 Oceania traders and handlers of manufactured dairy products continue to analyze the impact of the sharply lower prices recorded at the July 6 gDT event might have on current and future prices.
 In most instances, prices did ease, but often not to the extent of the 10 - 15% declines recorded for the various dairy products traded.
 Some traders are indicating that they have heard that some offers for various products out of the Oceania region are at levels below the average auction values.
-Traders and handlers are also stating that buyer interest has slowed greatly with many buyers stepping back from the market until more stability is realized.
+Traders and handlers are also stating that buyer interest has slowed greatly with many buyers stepping back from the market until more stability is realized.For those buyers that are still in the market, many are seeking product for short term or immediate needs with most stating what they will pay versus what suppliers are quoting.
+Traders are stating that it appears that China may be backing away from the marketplace as their milk production comes more in line with needs.

 To go direct to any required subject click on the relevant index link below:

-USDA spot price data are to the 2nd of September 2010.
-NZ dairy export statistics include data for June 2010.
+USDA spot price data are to the 10th of November 2010.
+NZ dairy export statistics include data for July 2010.
 Global Dairy Trade auction prices are to the 3rd of August 2010.

 Introduction